 Why the Restore Democracy Amendment is a Bipartisan Solution

-According to a recent poll, 80 percent of Republicans, 83 percent of Democrats, and 71 percent of independents support overturning Citizens United.
-That’s because this cause isn’t about destroying corporations or unions.
+According to recently released polling, 66 percent of Republicans, 85 percent of Democrats, and 70 percent of independents support a constitutional amendment to shift power back from Supreme Court to Congress, state legislatures, and voters, and allow us to overturn Citizens United.
+That’s because this cause isn’t about winning elections or attacking corporations or unions.
 At its core, getting big money out of politics is about representation and about restoring our democracy so that our representatives are beholden to We The People rather than to a few powerful special interests.
-By keeping that in mind we can explain to those who aren’t yet part of the movement why they should get involved regardless of their political affiliation.
+By keeping that in mind, we can explain to those who aren’t yet part of the movement why they should get involved regardless of their political affiliation.

 How to Proceed